ikmb/exome-seq/docs/usage.md

 If you are at the IKMB, the following will work:

-`nextflow run ikmb/exome-seq --samples Samples.csv --assembly GRCh38 --kit xGen --email 'hello@gmail.com' --tools 'strelka,deepvariant,manta'`
+`nextflow run ikmb/exome-seq --samples Samples.csv --assembly GRCh38 --kit xGen_v2 --email 'hello@gmail.com' --tools 'strelka,deepvariant,manta'`

 If you need to run a specific "release" of the pipeline, you can do:

-`nextflow run ikmb/exome-seq -r 4.1 --samples Samples.csv --assembly GRCh38 --kit xGen --email 'hello@gmail.com` --tools 'strelka,deepvariant,manta'
+`nextflow run ikmb/exome-seq -r 4.3 --samples Samples.csv --assembly GRCh38 --kit xGen_v2 --email 'hello@gmail.com` --tools 'strelka,deepvariant,manta'

 If you try to run the pipeline on another system, you will need to configure a profile (see the installation instructions):

-`nextflow run /path/to/main.nf --samples Samples.csv --assembly GRCh38 --kit xGen --tools 'deepvariant,expansionhunter,manta' --email 'hello@gmail.com' -profile your_profile`
+`nextflow run /path/to/main.nf --samples Samples.csv --assembly GRCh38 --kit xGen_v2 --tools 'deepvariant,expansionhunter,manta' --email 'hello@gmail.com' -profile your_profile`

 ## Mandatory arguments